This post may contain Affiliate Links. Read my full disclosure for more info

 - Upload your own SVG images

-This allows you to create a new project.
+This will open up a blank Canvas in Cricut Design Space for you to start a new project.
 If you don’t want to lose your changes to your current project, make sure to click save when asked if you would like to save or replace your project.
 You cannot have more than one project open at a time so creating a new project replaces the project you are currently working on.

 You use templates to help you visualize what your project will look like.
 This is great so you know exactly where you need to curve or crop your designs.
 There are multiple items to choose from, such as, shirts, mugs, tumblers, aprons, etc. so you can see exactly what your finished product will look like.
 Templates are only for viewing purposes.
 When you cut your project, the template will not be a part of your project.